0x1-A/AutoMemProc_Beta/How to Use AutoMemPro.md

 **Commands**

-These can be executed in the Plugin Plugin Categories Main;
+These can be executed in the Plugin Categories Main;

   - [timeline]
     - Executes the Timeline plugin, provides a timeline of events."